Mahmoud-Emad/commi/ai_prompts/commit_message_generation.md

+IMPORTANT: You must analyze the actual code changes provided below and generate a commit message that accurately describes ONLY those changes.
+Do not make assumptions or add unrelated content.

 Given the following code changes, generate a commit message following these guidelines:

+1. FIRST: Carefully read and understand the actual changes in the diff
-1. Start with a type prefix from the following list:
+2. Start with a type prefix from the following list:
 {commit_types}

-2. After the type, add a colon and space, then a short (50 chars or less) summary
+3. After the type, add a colon and space, then a short (50 chars or less) summary that accurately describes the actual changes shown in the diff
-3. If the changes are complex, add a blank line and then bullet points describing the changes
+4. If the changes are complex, add a blank line and then bullet points describing the changes
-4. Use imperative mood (e.g., "add" not "added")
+5. Use imperative mood (e.g., "add" not "added")
-5. Focus on what changed and why, not how
+6. Focus on what actually changed based on the diff, not assumptions
-6. Be specific but concise - keep bullet points short (max 60 chars each)
+7. Be specific but concise - keep bullet points short (max 60 chars each)
-7. Limit to maximum 5 bullet points for readability
+8. Limit to maximum 5 bullet points for readability
-8. Match the formatting shown in the example strictly
+9. Match the formatting shown in the example strictly
+10. DO NOT invent features or changes that are not visible in the provided diff

 {retry_guidance}